 Stanley’s father’s death was in registered in Hawarden in 1918, (Flintshire (Mold) HAW/11A/58), this would have to be purchased to confirm/deny.
 However, there is a burial in the Burwardsley Parish Registers of a John Carr Naylor, age 27 years being buried on the 30th July 1918, so perhaps he had been taken home to the family grave.
 His death is recorded in Free BMD as in the September quarter, which fits (Flintshire (Mold) HAW/11A/58).

 I believe that Matilda remarried many years later, either to a relative of John Carr Naylor or simply

-As John Carr Naylor and Matilda married in a Civil Ceremony, I cannot find any details, a Marriage certificate would have to be purchased, so I cannot compare the father or lack of on both certificates.
+As John Carr Naylor and Matilda married in a Civil Ceremony in Chester, I cannot find any details, a Marriage certificate would have to be purchased, so I cannot compare the father or lack of on both certificates.

 I have no news of young Stanley’s early life and childhood and he is a mystery, so any information would be gratefully received as he needs to be remembered for the sacrifice he made.

 The 1939 National Register (Taken on the 29th September 1939) shows James and Matilda living at Meadow View, James’s date of birth was given as the 8th June 1896 and he was a Farm Labourer, Matilda’s date of birth was give as the 16th July 1892.
 There is a closed record as well, but that could be pursued if needed by a relative.

 They we were neighbours to the family of Thomas Verdun ROBERTS, who lived at No. 4 Meadow view, Thomas was to lose his life on the 27th June 1944 and is buried in Italy.
 Please click on the link to read his story.